MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 > [!TIP]
 > It's up to each channel to implement the Bot Framework protocol, and how each channel does so might be a little different.
 For example, some channels send conversation update activities first, and some send conversation update activities after they send the first message activity.
 A channel might include both the bot and user in one conversation update activity, while another might send two conversation update activities.

 In this example, the bot created and sent a message activity in response to the inbound message activity it had received.
 However, a bot can respond in other ways to a received message activity, and it's common for a bot to respond to a conversation update activity by sending a message activity with a welcome message.
-More information can be found in how to [welcome a user](bot-builder-welcome-user.md).
+For more information, see how to [welcome a user](bot-builder-welcome-user.md).

 ## The Bot Framework SDK